 Why does a budget matter?

 It’s fairly simple.
 A budget helps to make sure you always have enough money to cover the things you need by tracking your income and comparing it against expenses.
-A budget is both a roadmap and a balance sheet, making sure that you’re taking in more than your spending while helping you to plan out how that money is being spent.
+A budget is both a roadmap and a balance sheet, making sure that you’re taking in more than you are spending while helping you to plan out how that money is being spent.

 The amazing power of seeing things in writing.